How to set up your Nintendo Switch

-How do I set up my Nintendo Switch?
-It's easy and we'll show you how!

-So you've just bought your Nintendo Switch, and you're eagerly awaiting to rip open the box, plug the system in, and start playing your first game, sounds like a great plan, right?
+So you've just got your Nintendo Switch, and you're eagerly awaiting to rip open the box, plug the system in, and start playing your first game, sounds like a great plan, right?

 Don't forget, you'll have set up your Nintendo Switch before you can start playing it.
 Don't worry, it doesn't take too long, and I'm here to guide you through the process so you can play your new Switch games as soon as possible!